InitWare/CGrpFS/README.md

 readily fits the lower-level inode-based interface.
 Path lookup would also become simpler since there would be one lookup request for each component of the path.

-If a move to the lower-level FUSE interface were to occur, it would also be easier to add NetBSD PUFFS implementation which could share the codebase with the FUSE implementation.

 OOM resilience could be improved in line with the notes in the Architecture section above.